 Identifying Stakeholders: Identify the key stakeholders involved in cryptocurrency trading, including traders, investors, cryptocurrency exchanges, industry associations, tax experts, regulators, and consumer advocacy groups.
 Recognize the diverse perspectives and interests they hold.

 Open Dialogue: Foster an environment of open dialogue and transparency.
-Initiate discussions with stakeholders to understand their concerns, suggestions, and expectations regarding the proposed TDS/TCS on cryptocurrency trading.
+Start talking with stakeholders to learn about their , tips, and expectations about the proposed TDS/TCS on cryptocurrency trading.
 Encourage stakeholders to share their insights and expertise.

-Education and Awareness: Provide educational resources and awareness programs to help stakeholders understand the rationale behind the proposed TDS/TCS, its potential implications, and how it aligns with broader tax policies.
+**Education and Awareness:** Create resources and programmes to help stakeholders grasp the reasons behind the proposed TDS/TCS.
+Explain its potential effects and how it fits with wider tax policies.
 Promote clarity and transparency in communication.

-Impact Assessment: Conduct a comprehensive impact assessment to evaluate the potential effects of TDS/TCS on different stakeholders, including traders, investors, and cryptocurrency exchanges.
+**Impact Assessment:** Carry out a thorough impact assessment.
+This will help us see how TDS/TCS affects various stakeholders, including traders, investors, and cryptocurrency exchanges.
 Assess economic, regulatory, and operational implications to inform decision-making.

 On the other hand, some traders welcome this news as they believe it will clarify the taxation of cryptocurrency trading.
 Furthermore, this move may lead to greater legitimacy and investor trust in the cryptocurrency market.